jazminerosello/Age-Converter-Using-Assembly/README.md

 ## Program Description

 An assembly program that converts the value of age in years (0-100) to its equivalent days and hours.

+## To run: (With the use of gdb)

+file a.out

+set disassembly-flavor intel

+b*exit_here

+r

+x/ub &age

+x/uw &days

+x/ug &hours